 THE DEPARTMENT OF HEALTH SCIENCES CURRICULUM

-The Department of Health Sciences offers degree programs in Athletic Training, Health Science and Exercise Science (formally Sports Medicine).
+The Department of Health Sciences offers degree programs in Athletic Training, Health Science and Exercise Science (formerly Sports Medicine).
 Each of these areas of study follows a specific curriculum (navigate to links on left) that offers a core of courses exposing students to the breadth of their discipline and advanced courses whose content is current, relevant and explores the specific subject area in depth.